heyromano/heyromano.github.io/index.md

 # Hi, I'm Michael!

-I am a cognitive scientist with interdisciplinary research interests in embodied cognition, prosocial behavior, and human-computer interaction (HCI).
-My projects are embedded in theories of embodied cognition, particularly distributed cognition, to enable a common research-design and modeling language for integrating across diverse units of analysis and levels of explanation in interdisciplinary research.
+I am a cognitive scientist with research interests in embodied social cognition and applied ethics.
+My interdisciplinary research spans modes of inquiry in philosophy, ethnography, experimental psychology, and cognitive modeling.
+I use distributed cognition as a theoretical approach for integrating across multiple units of analysis and levels of explanation.

+Questions my research explores include:
+* How can we promote prosocial behavior in shared online spaces (e.g., social media, discussion forums, comment sections)?
+* How can we document causal reasoning in traditional knowledge systems for two-way exchange (i.e., to preserve traditional knowledge and to transfer expertise to new domains)?
+* How can attending to epistemological pluralism in the classroom increase diversity and inclusion in higher education?

 # Research Projects